for the RMD version: https://rpubs.com/chadgordon09/step2

 8. Few things here ^

 8a – That first table with 0s and 1s at the top is a confusion matrix, it’s our way to see if our predictions match up with reality.
-In this case, we get 1186 (605 + 581) predictions correct out of a total of 1762.
-This gives us an accuracy of 67.3%.
-This means that 67.3% of the time, if a team lost, our model predicted a loss (0, 0 in table) OR if a team won (1, 1 in table), our model predict a win.
-So it’s better than picking winners at random, but that also means that a 1/3 of the time, we guessed wrong.
-Uh oh.
-Still worse than Paul the Octopus in the World Cup.
+In this case, we get 3285 (1611+1674) predictions correct out of a total of 9729.
+This gives us an accuracy of 33.8%.
+This means that 33.8% of the time, the model predicted a loss and the team actually lost (0, 0 in table) OR if the model predicted a win and the team actually won (1, 1 in the table).
+So, this isn’t great – because we could pick winners and losers at random and do better than this…

 8b – The summary(glm.fit) call is just a description of the logistic model itself, we get some useful information and the coefficient is certainly significant, but again, would we trust this model to accurately predict?

-9. So this model doesn’t accurately predict the outcome of the set – only accounting for 16% of variance.
+9. So this model doesn’t accurately predict the outcome of the set – only accounting for 12.9% of variance.
 I’m not sure I’d be willing to wager money on this match, given this data.
 So why is the concept so good, but the execution so terrible?
-Variation.
+Variation within the data.

-10. So this is the PS% for each set – for just the 5 teams listed above.
+10. So this is the PS% for each set – for just the 5 teams listed above (Stanford, Texas, Illinois, Wisconsin, and Nebraska).
 While these teams certainly have averages hovering around 45%, there’s also a wide range of PS% values (from 0% up to 84%).
 Because of this wild variation, it becomes tough to actually predict the outcome of a set using the difference between historical PS% averages.
 Dammit.